Why Wise Aging?

 We live in an ageist culture.
 A culture that sees those of us in the second and third chapters of our lives as diminished.
 We do not need to buy into this view.
 In fact, according to Dr. Laura Carstensen, Professor of Psychology at Stanford University and Director of the Stanford Center on Longevity, we are living longer.
 The quality of our lives is improving in many areas, including our emotional lives.
 If we’re lucky to live into our elder years, we can choose to live with joy, intention, optimism, and resilience.
 We can choose to honor the wisdom and experience of our years, and work on letting go of what holds us back so that we can move forward with grace.
 Wise Aging groups can help us in our process.

-Wise Aging groups are made up of a cohort of individuals (approximately 14) who commit to attend online sessions for 90 minutes every other week for the course of a year.
-Groups often develop strong bonds and choose to continue together after the initial year.
+Wise Aging groups are made up of a cohort of individuals (approximately 14) who commit to attend online sessions for 90 minutes every other week.
+Groups often develop strong bonds and choose to continue beyond the initial 10 sessions.

 How Wise Aging Began